For the majority of my twenties, I didn’t cry in front of a woman once. I was terrified to.

 I also think that if a woman is uncomfortable with you crying, that’s probably a good indicator that she is someone you don’t need to be with.
 Because you cannot fully express yourself to her.

-Today, having my partner cry/show vulnerability to me makes me feel like I love him even more.
+Today, seeing men cry makes me feel like I love them even more.
 Crying is therapeutic.
-It’s a good thing.
-Not that I want my partner to cry… but I kind of want him to cry.”
+It’s a good thing.”

 “I believe there is no shame in crying, but society has led many men to suppress their tears, in fear of appearing weak.
 That’s unfortunate, because I often find it endearing when men cry.
 There have been many times during our 37 year marriage when my husband has cried in front of me.

 Sometimes his tears are in response to a happy life event, maybe a proud moment in the life of a loved one, or it could be over sadness or fear about a health concern, his own or someone else’s.

 He is just as likely to shed tears over an emotional scene in a TV show or movie, which to me shows great empathy.

 My husband has always been compassionate and comforting when I have cried, and I love that he trusts me to be the strong one for him when he needs support.
 It shows that he is comfortable in his masculinity, and that he trusts in our relationship enough to be vulnerable.”